joshuasellers/Academic/README.md

 # Academic
-School and school-related projects.
+School projects and class-folders.
 Use various languages for different coding concepts.
 ## Installation
 Clone the projects to run them.
 ## Usage
 The projects are:
-- COPADS: class projects for my COPADS class
+- COPADS: Projects for Concepts of Parallel and Distributed Systems (COPADS) class.
-- Healthnet: a project for my software engineering class
+- Healthnet: A project for software engineering class.
+Web application for a hospital that handels patient inflow and other related tasks.
-- NBA Database: a project for my database management class
+- NBA Database: Created for database management class.
+Links NBA players from the 2016-17 season by various atributes.
 ## History
 See commit log for history